|

 -back to top-

-Unfortunately, FC has become a very divisive issue and frequently therapists have either experienced success using FC or they have been taught that it is a technique that has not been validated through research; that the therapist actually leads the child to make choices and as such it is harmful to the family in that it gives them false hope.
-This is not the case; therefore, due to the controversy surrounding this technique, we acknowledge our ethical responsibility to train and educate Kris’ Camp staff in the proper use of FC and other communication methods to protect the individuals we serve.
+One might say that because there is the possibility of influence, one should not use these methods at all.
+It is our position that to not give children who could learn to communicate through typing this opportunity, is much more detrimental.
+However, due to the controversy surrounding this technique, we acknowledge our ethical responsibility to train and educate Kris’ Camp staff in the proper use of FC and other communication methods to protect the individuals we serve.
 Additionally we emphasize the importance of using a least to most strategy to maximize the individual’s independence as well as supporting a whole communication system that will allow each person the most success in functional communication.

 FC is one approach used to help those kids who are non-verbal in particular but there are many individuals who have used FC who have then been able to further develop expressive language.
 Additionally individuals who already have expressive language are able to convey more clarity and complexity of their thoughts and communication using typing, facilitated or not.
 Visual cues combined with physical prompts help many of our clients coordinate through higher-level relationship/motor planning tasks.